Table of Contents

 In many cases, online travel agencies (OTAs) like Expedia or Skyscanner are also required to display total costs transparently.
 However, inconsistencies remain, especially on mobile apps or with international bookings.

-Tools and resources to help avoid hidden fees
+Equipment and resources to avoid hidden fees

 Flight comparison and transparency tools: